Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Methods

-with $\nu= (1+\log(p/n))/2$, and use a random dimension $m \sim \text{Unif}(\{2\log(p),\dots,3n/4\})$ for a general sparse projection of type \eqref{eq:sparseRMgen}.
+with $\nu= (1+\log(p/n))/2$.
+In a second step they use a random dimension $m \sim \text{Unif}(\{2\log(p),\dots,3n/4\})$ for a general sparse projection matrix of type \eqref{eq:sparseRMgen}.
 With this choice, the variable with highest marginal importance is always included and the number of screened variables is not directly controlled.
-There is no explicit discussion on the number of models used, but \citet{BayComprRegr} report that the gains are diminishing after using around $100$ models for averaging.
+They repeat these steps many times and average the results.
+There is no explicit discussion on the number of models used in the paper, but \citet{BayComprRegr} report that the gains are diminishing after using around $100$ models for averaging.

-Instead, we propose to set the number of screened variables to a fixed multiple of the sample size $c \cdot n$ (independent of $p$), and drawing the variables with probabilities proportional to their marginal utility based on the HOLP-estimator $p_j\propto |\hat\beta_{\text{HOLP},j}|$, as well as using slightly smaller goal dimensions $m \sim \text{Unif}(\{\log(p),\dots,n/2\})$ to increase estimation performance of the linear regression in the reduced model, and our proposed random projection from Definition~\ref{def:RP_CW} with the entries of $\hat\beta_\text{HOLP}$ corresponding to the screened variables as diagonal elements.
+Instead, we propose to set the number of screened variables to a fixed multiple of the sample size $c \cdot n$ (independent of $p$), and drawing the variables with probabilities proportional to their utility based on the HOLP-estimator $p_j\propto |\hat\beta_{\text{HOLP},j}|$, as well as using slightly smaller goal dimensions $m \sim \text{Unif}(\{\log(p),\dots,n/2\})$ to increase estimation performance of the linear regression in the reduced model, and our proposed random projection from Definition~\ref{def:RP_CW} with the entries of $\hat\beta_\text{HOLP}$ corresponding to the screened variables as diagonal elements.
 These steps are explained more rigorously in Section~\ref{sec:method:SPAR}.